opengisch/QField-docs/documentation/get-started/contribute.en.md

 ### QField Community platform

-In the beginning of 2025 the [QField Community's Platform](https://community.qfield.org/) <!-- markdown-link-check-disable-line --> went live.
+Signup and join the [QField Community's Platform](https://community.qfield.org/) <!-- markdown-link-check-disable-line -->.
-Signup and join the discussions, report bugs, share new ideas or ask a question.
+ Actively engage the discussions, report bugs, share new ideas or ask a question.
+ The community's platform is the platform, where you create the content yourself, where you can engage with the core developers and collaborate across the globe.
+ We want to encourage anyone to participate and join the community.
+ Only together we can create a better world.

 ### Become an ambassador